TokenPayEng/oderopay-ios/README.md

     oderoPayButtonView.setOderoPayImageSize(height: 40, width: 80)
 ```

+## Known Warnings

+Since iOS 16 WKWebKit causes a `@main This method should not be called on main thread warning`.
+Can be ignored.
+Some of the textfield allegedly cause a constraint break.
+Can be ignored.

 ## License

 Copyright © 2022 Token Payment Services and Electronic Money Inc. All rights reserved.